 As a full-time investor, I was quite intrigued, and as there is barely any information online about the Salvadoran market, I booked a one-way flight to El Salvador to gain on-the-ground insight into what is happening and what the opportunities are.

-This report is the result of two weeks or tirelessly exploring the country and meeting with lawyers, realtors, local businesspeople and expats who have made El Salvador their home.
+This report is the result of two trips.
+One of two weeks of tirelessly exploring the country and meeting with lawyers, realtors, local businesspeople and expats who have made El Salvador their home, and another of a few days to zero on on specific locations.

 I flew in from Cancun, took Ubers, walked around, rented a motorcycle, took the local bus, and left on a boat to Nicaragua.
 I got an authentic experience of the country.